jqpe/junat.live/README.md

 1. Clone the repository with your preferred method.
 Whether that be the Github CLI, degit or just git commands.
 2. This repository uses [pnpm](https://pnpm.io/) for package management so you should have it installed.
 If you don't, you can simply run `corepack enable && corepack install` to install it.
 Note that, as of [version v9 of pnpm](https://github.com/pnpm/pnpm/releases/tag/v9.0.0), pnpm requires you to use the version specified in package.json packageManager field.
 3. Run `pnpm install`.
 For the first run running `pnpm dev` from the workspace root builds the packages.

+## License

+Copyright (C) 2024 Jasper Nykänen

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>